Qballjos/portainer_templates/README.md

-# This is a work in progress not working yet!

 # Portainer Template for linuxserver.io

-This will be a rewriten template that will be working with the latest portainer version
+This is a rewriten template that will be working with the latest portainer version

 ### Prerequisites